BentoML: Package and Deploy Your Machine Learning Models

 From a model in ipython notebook to production API service in 5 minutes.

 BentoML is a python library for packaging and deploying machine learning models.
-It provides high-level APIs for defining a ML service and bundling its artifacts, source code, dependencies, and configurations into a production-system-friendly format that are ready for deployment.
+It provides high-level APIs for defining an ML service and packaging its artifacts, source code, dependencies, and configurations into a production-system-friendly format that is ready for deployment.